trytouca/trytouca/sdk/cpp/docs/Examples.md

 ## Basic Function API

-This example intends to introduce basic function API of Weasel Client Library for C++.
+This example intends to introduce some of the core function API of the Weasel Client Library for C++.
 It does not provide a comprehensive set of available functions, nor does it reflect the best practices of building a regression testing tool.
 Please consult with Weasel documentation when developing a regression test tool for real-world production code.

 ```cpp
 /**